defo10/interface-for-text-exploration-and-annotation/README.md

 # Interactive Visualization Interface for Text Exploration and Annotation

 This project was created for my bachelor thesis.
-It builds on top of the (UMAP Explorer)[https://github.com/GrantCuster/umap-explorer] and was used as a prototype to elicit explanation needs of users.
-To find out more, check out the (thesis)[thesis/thesis_main.pdf].
+It builds on top of the [UMAP Explorer](https://github.com/GrantCuster/umap-explorer) and was used as a prototype to elicit explanation needs of users.
+To find out more, check out the [thesis](thesis/thesis_main.pdf).

 ## A rough guide to the code